crayment/opencode-session-metadata/README.md

 ## How It Works

-Metadata is stored as JSON files alongside OpenCode's session files in `~/.local/share/opencode/storage/session/<project-id>/<session-id>.metadata.json`.
+Metadata is stored as JSON files in `~/.local/share/opencode/storage/session-metadata/<project-id>/<session-id>.json`.
 The plugin automatically:
 - Creates the storage directory
 - Adds `sessionId` and `storedAt` timestamps
 - Preserves any custom fields you provide